Ali Lanyon is the co-anchor of abc27 Daybreak from 4:30-7 a.m.

 Ali has earned three regional Emmy awards since joining abc27.
 Her first two awards were for outstanding reporting in the Health and Science field.
 In 2010 she was awarded an Emmy for Outstanding On-Camera Reporter in the Features and Human Interest category.
 She has also been honored numerous times by the Associated Press.

 Ali was honored to be named Harrisburg Magazine’s “”Simply the Best – Reader’s Choice”” for television news anchor in 2017.
 She earned the title for “”Local TV Personality”” again in 2018.
+In 2019, readers voted her “Simply the Best Local TV Personality.”

 In 2009, Ali was honored by the Dauphin County Victim Witness Assistance Program as the Media Advocate of the Year.
 She also received recognition from the U.S. Marshal Service for her work to educate the public about an initiative called Operation Safe Surrender.